 Lenovo Yoga C940 14IIL: Review

 The Yoga range of 2-in-1 laptops from Lenovo is the first implementation of Microsoft’s original vision for the new form factor.
 Thanks to the Yoga line of laptops, Lenovo has experimented freely with new ideas.
-Lenovo didn’t radically improve the Yoga C940, instead focusing on polishing the 14-inch model.
+Lenovo didn’t radically improve the Yoga C940 but focused on polishing the 14-inch model.
 The Lenovo Yoga C940 14IIL continues its forerunner’s beauty tradition while improving upon its predecessor in several key respects.

 Lenovo’s Yoga C940 is an incremental improvement, but the company’s competitors have made significant progress in recent months.
 Hence, despite its excellent performance in both categories, the 14-inch Lenovo Yoga C940 14IIL is no longer the best option for individuals in the market for a 2-in-1 laptop and one with the best battery life.